CTPUG/pyntnclick/README.txt

 Windows:

-If you have the Windows .zip file, unzip it, find foxassault.exe and doube-click it to launch the game.
+If you have the Windows .zip file, unzip it, find suspended.exe and doube-click it to launch the game.

 Unix: